 One caveat about this longboard is that, without adjustments, it’s quite hard to turn even at a 120º angle.
 One might argue this is in line with the board’s speed focus.
 Swapping out the tighter trucks for better turning ones (e.g. Paris trucks) typically will solve the problem.

-In general, this cheap Yocaher longboard is a quality product that serves well the purpose it was designed for.
+In general, this inexpensive Yocaher longboard is a quality product that serves well the purpose it was designed for.
 It just needs a bit of adjusting to be a great board.
+Go to Amazon page.

 SCSK8 Natural Blank and Stained